 The M.B.A.
-(HOM) program is accredited by the Commission on Accreditation of Health Care Management Education (CAHME) and is unique among accredited programs in that it can be completed in the four years of medical school.
+(HOM) program is accredited by AACSB and is unique among accredited programs in that it can be completed in the four years of medical school.
 This accreditation assures the prestige and enhances the value of M.D./M.B.A.